 Having an experienced personal injury lawyer is important because you likely are not aware of what all damages you can sue for.
 Despite what their commercials say, insurance companies are not always good neighbors or on your side, and want to pay out as little as they can as that impacts their bottom line.
 Combs Law Group works with every one of our clients to determine the damages they are entitled to, and fights tooth and nail to ensure they are properly compensated for their personal injuries.

-There are hundreds, if not even thousands, of personal injury lawyers in St. Louis.
+There are hundreds, if not even thousands, of personal injury lawyers in Missouri.
 You have no doubt heard their ads and seen their billboards.
 But not all personal injury law firms are created equal.
 Many firms only take big cases that they know will net a large judgment, with the fee to match.
 Others may take your case but won’t communicate with you about it, or won’t move on it because they don’t think it’s important to them.